YaniYanii/SnakeGame/README.md

 * Avoid collisions with the walls or the snake's own body.
 Collisions will result in game over.
 * The game ends when the snake collides with the walls or itself.

+# Game Components
+* TestGame - program entry point that contain GameControler object
+* GameControler - Controls the flow of the game and handles user input. controler direction of the snake,
+* Board - Manages the game board and contain segragation cells reference.
+* Cell - manage index and contain value (food/snake/empty/wall)
+* Snake - manage snake body and update related cells.